skiptools/skip-ui/README.md

 Keeping `id` stable preserves the hosted composition and its state.
 Changing `inputs` updates the content inside the existing host.
 Changing `id` disposes the old host and creates a new one.
 Treat `inputs` as a revision token and change it whenever any value used to build the retained content changes; content remains unchanged while both `id` and `inputs` are unchanged.

+The boundary inherits the current Compose composition locals, including SkipUI environment values.
+It is a composition and lifecycle boundary, not a layout boundary: modifiers and constraints outside the boundary continue to measure the same retained host and child.
+A size change therefore remeasures native-backed content without recreating or re-bridging it.
+If native content must keep fixed bounds, make that an explicit surrounding-layout decision rather than relying on the composition boundary.

 An Android composition boundary creates a separate Compose host, so it is heavier than `.androidEquatable(...)`.
 Prefer equality reuse for ordinary views and collection rows.
 Use a composition boundary when the subtree specifically needs retained hosting or lifecycle isolation.

 ## Supported SwiftUI